Houston Astros fire exec who taunted reporters about domestic violence

-The Houston Astros have fired an executive after a Sports Illustrated report said he repeatedly yelled about a pitcher suspended for domestic violence toward a group of female reporters during a clubhouse celebration.
+The Houston Astros fired an executive Thursday for yelling about a pitcher suspended for domestic violence at a group of female reporters during a clubhouse celebration after the team clinched a berth in the World Series.

+The team said that, after conducting interviews, it had substantiated the claims made against Brandon Taubman, the team's assistant general manager, in an article in Sports Illustrated, written by Stephanie Apstein.

-Brandon Taubman, assistant general manager for the team, was fired Thursday after interviews conducted by the organization substantiated the claims made in the Sports Illustrated article, according to a statement from the Astros.
-The American League Division champions initially believed the claims were not directed toward any reporter and defended Taubman.
+The Astros, the American League champions, had initially believed the claims were not directed toward any reporter and defended Taubman.
+That changed on Thursday.

 Apstein reported that Taubman shouted "Thank God we got Osuna!," along with some expletives, after the team clinched the division championship series against the New York Yankees.
 Roberto Osuna was suspended for 75 games last year for violating MLB's domestic violence policy before being traded to the Astros.

-Sports Illustrated reported that one of the reporters was wearing a domestic violence awareness bracelet.
+Sports Illustrated reported that one of the reporters was wearing a domestic violence awareness bracelet during Taubman's outburts.

 Taubman issued an apology Tuesday for using "inappropriate language" in front of the group of reporters, hours before they played Game 1 of the World Series against the Washington Nationals.